bastien8060/SLE/README.md

 ```
 This draw a frame with a polygon (x:10,y:56;x2:50,y2:63;x3:32;y3:90)

-For now, the server only support parsing one request at a time.
+For now, the server only support parsing one shape for each request.

 #### By @Bastien8060 and @SBruh314